10 Alternative Free Things to do in Hamburg, Germany

 Admire the Rathaus

 If you’ve seen any photos of Hamburg, odds are that you’ve seen the Rathaus.
 And nope, it’s not a royal palace – it’s city hall!
 Constructed in the late 19th century, it’s one of the few completely preserved historic buildings in Hamburg.
+Even if you have just one day in Hamburg, the Rathaus should be on your list!

 After admiring its beauty from the outside, be sure to pop into the lobby for a look inside the building, which is open daily from 8:00 am-6:00 pm.
 If you’re lucky, you might find a market or other event in the town square right in front of the Rathaus.